solter/International-Reference-Ionosphere/src_f90/README.md

 Manual refactoring steps indicate the following:

-1. Remove all gotos, indentation fixes, and spacing for readability
+1. Remove all gotos, indentation fixes, and readability changes

 ## Files
 The are as follows: